psteurer/python_template/README.md

 python3 -m ptvsd --host icpi.local --port 3000 -m main --debug
 ```

 Once the program is ready for the remote debugger, you can use Visual Studio Code to attached the debugger to the python program running on your Raspberry Pi.
-For more information, look at [Remote debugging python with Visual Studio Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging).
+For more information, look at [remote debugging python with Visual Studio Code](https://code.visualstudio.com/docs/python/debugging#_remote-debugging).

 ## Script for launching commands

-The above steps are also available in the script *script/launch.sh* and provides several options through command line arguments.
+The above steps are also available in the script *script/launch.sh* that provides several options through command line arguments.

 ## References